Miltonly/Streets/Elliott Crescent

 Schools and catchment

-Public elementary students in this part of Dorset Park draw to Tiger Jeet Singh Public School, a four-minute drive north, or to Chris Hadfield, Irma Coulson, or Robert Baldwin — all within five minutes.
-Catholic elementary students attend St. Scholastica, a six-minute drive, while secondary students route to St. Kateri Tekakwitha or St. Francis Xavier, both about eight to nine minutes away.
-The cluster of schools within a short radius is a practical advantage for families with children at different stages.
+Public elementary catchment draws to Tiger Jeet Singh Public School, a four-minute drive that serves families on the western side of the crescent.
+Catholic elementary students attend St. Scholastica Catholic Elementary, a six-minute drive.
+For secondary, public students route to Craig Kielburger Secondary School, while Catholic students draw to St. Kateri Tekakwitha Catholic Secondary, both roughly eight minutes by car.
+The cluster of schools within a short radius makes the street practical for families with children at different stages.

 Who this street suits